-The term battery refers to storage for electrical energy that is not rechargeable (or rechargeable only to a very limited degree).
-They are also called primary battery.
-The Battery Act classifies them according to where they are used.
-We differentiate between batteries for appliances, vehicles and industry.
+The term battery refers to a storage element for electrical energy that is not rechargeable (or only rechargeable to a very limited extent).
+They are also called primary cell batteries.
+The Batteries Act classifies them according to where they are used.
+A distinction is made between portable, automotive and industrial batteries.

-Industrial batteries include batteries for electric bikes and pedelecs and the batteries of electric vehicles.
-These can also be returned to the distributor.
-Vehicle batteries are also called starter batteries, as they are used for the starting, lighting and ignition power of vehicles.
-Vehicle batteries can also be returned free of charge to the distributor.
-They contain large amounts of lead and can be recycled almost completely.
+Automotive batteries are also called starter batteries, as they are used for the starting, lighting and ignition power of vehicles.
+Automotive batteries can also be returned free of charge to retailers.
+These batteries contain large amounts of lead and can be almost 100 percent recycled.